remarkablemark/remarkablemark.github.io/_posts/2018/2018-10-01-facebook-flux.md

 }
 ```

-Application changes can be described by the diagram:
+The _data flow_ can be described by the diagram:

 ```
  ---------------      ----------------      ------------------      --------------
 | button (view) | -> | click (action) | -> | setState (store) | -> | count (view) |
  ---------------      ----------------      ------------------      --------------
 ```

-When the view components start sharing the same state, that's when a store should be added.
+When view components _share state_, then it's a good time to add a _store_.

 ## Store

 Create a store that extends [`EventEmitter`](https://nodejs.org/api/events.html#events_class_eventemitter):

 ```js
 // countStore.js
 import { EventEmitter } from 'events';